trivago/gollum/docs/src/gen/producer/proxy.rst

   contains either a single string or a list of strings defining the message channels this producer will consume.
 By default this is set to "*" which means "listen to all routers but the internal".

+**FallbackStream**

+  defines the stream used for messages that are sent to the fallback after a timeout (see ChannelTimeoutMs).
+By default this is _DROPPED_.

+**Modulators**

+  sets formatter and filter to use.
+Each formatter has its own set of options which can be set here, too.
+By default this is set to format.Forward.
+  Each producer decides if and when to use a Formatter.